AxatSachani/CodeTalk/README.md

 ## Usage

+1. Download and Install [CodeTalk](CodeTalk.apk) app
-1. Sign up or log in using your credentials.
+2. Sign up or log in using your credentials.
    * username: `testuser1@gmail.com` pin: `1234567890`
    * username: `testuser2@gmail.com` pin: `1234567890`

-2. Create or join a chat room.
+3. Create or join a chat room.
-3. Start sending and receiving messages with other users in real-time.
+4. Start sending and receiving messages with other users in real-time.

 ## Technologies Used